-For students who participate in main stage theatre productions as a member of the cast or crew or as a crew member of the annual dance concert.
+For students who participate in main stage theatre productions as a member of the cast or crew or as a crew member of a dance concert led by a faculty or professional guest artist.
+Prerequisites: None.
 Every year.
 A total of four credits may be earned for successful participation in music ensemble and other production experience courses.